 A major differentiator for Anafi (compared to other camera drones) is that the camera can look up: It can rotate 180 degrees, from straight down to straight up.
 Sometimes Parrot seems to be promoting this heavily, but they also describe it as “a novelty,” which I think is probably more accurate.
 Like, when you get an opportunity to use this feature, it’s pretty cool, but it doesn’t come up all that often, because drones are generally best at flying above things and looking down.
 The example that Parrot shows is someone on a ropes course—yeah, it’s great for that, but how often are you on a ropes course?

-I guess for people who rock climb or are in the circus, it might come in handy more often.
+I guess for people who rock-climb or are in the circus, it might come in handy more often.
 To get the most out of the upward looking camera, you’ll need to fly very low and close to things, and move the drone and the camera at the same time to create shots with more depth.
 I think there’s definitely potential with this, but it’s going to take me a lot more practice to get any good at it.

-The reason that Anafi can have an upward looking camera is that its gimbal only has two axes of physical stabilization—the gimbal moves to stabilize the image in pitch and in roll, but not in yaw.
+The reason that Anafi can have an upward looking camera is that its gimbal has only two axes of physical stabilization—the gimbal moves to stabilize the image in pitch and in roll, but not in yaw.
 Anafi instead uses digital stabilization to compensate for uncommanded yaw movement and keep the video smooth.
 Most other camera drones use mechanical stabilization in all three axes, which requires another joint in the gimbal that constrains the camera from pitching upward.

-What’s interesting about this design choice is that Parrot didn’t initially design Anafi with two-axis mechanical stabilization to enable the upward looking camera; rather, their goal was to design the most cost effective and reliable stabilization system (without sacrificing image quality), and this is what they came up with.
+What’s interesting about this design choice is that Parrot didn’t initially design Anafi with two-axis mechanical stabilization to enable the upward-looking camera; rather, their goal was to design the most cost effective and reliable stabilization system (without sacrificing image quality), and this is what they came up with.
 The bit about being able to look up was just a bonus.
 Seydoux, the CEO, pointed out that we humans also manage just fine with the same kind of stabilization: Our eyes compensate mechanically when we yaw and pitch our heads, but in a gentle roll (like, tilting your head sideways), our eyes don’t twist in our sockets.
 Instead, our brain compensates.
 Try it—if you focus on something and tilt your head a little bit, that thing won’t immediately go all wonky, because your software is helping stabilize it.

 It sort of seems like three-axis mechanical stabilization should be way better than two axis, but Parrot did a whole bunch of testing, and came to the conclusion that most of the uncommanded motion of the drone (like if it’s fighting gusts of wind) happens through some combination of pitch and roll, depending on where the wind is coming from.
 Drones simply do not need nearly as much stabilization in the yaw axis, so Parrot has concluded that doing it digitally is totally fine.
 Anafi stabilizes its video on a frame-by-frame basis, using a camera sensor that’s much larger than the video that it’s actually recording.
 That gives the drone some leeway in correcting for movement.
-The one downside I did notice with the lack of yaw axis on the gimbal is that it makes it a bit more difficult to do silky smooth panning shots.
-The default yaw sensitivity for the drone is super low, probably to improve the appearance of pans, but I cranked it up immediately because I got frustrated with the drone responding slowly in flight.
+The one downside I did notice with the lack of yaw axis on the gimbal is that it makes it a bit more difficult to do silky-smooth panning shots.
+The default yaw sensitivity for the drone is superlow, probably to improve the appearance of pans, but I cranked it up immediately because I got frustrated with the drone responding slowly in flight.

 The Anafi controller is not quite as svelte as the drone that it directs.
-It’s chunky, and weighs more than the drone does, although it’s comfortable to hold.
-The control sticks are relatively low profile, but I do wish that Parrot had made them detachable to slim down the overall profile.
+It’s chunky and weighs more than the drone does, although it’s comfortable to hold.
+The control sticks are relatively low profile, but I do wish that Parrot had made them detachable, to slim down the overall profile.
 The antenna doubles as flip-out phone holder; when you open this up, the controller turns itself on, and closing it again turns the controller off.
-The phone holder is spring loaded, and looks like it’ll expand to fit most phones, but probably not any tablets.
+The phone holder is spring-loaded, and looks like it’ll expand to fit most phones, but probably not any tablets.

 Controls are minimal, but everything you need is physically at your fingertips.
-There’s a launch/landing button, and a return to home button on the front.
+There’s a launch/landing button, and a return-to-home button on the front.
 At the back, where your fingers naturally rest, you’ll find switches for gimbal vertical panning and zooming, as well as buttons for recording and snapping the camera back to a forward orientation.
 And that’s it.
 The drone can do a lot more stuff, but that’s all within the app.
 You can also control the Anafi with just your phone and the app, but personally, I hate not having physical controls, along with convenient buttons, more reliable connectivity, and so on.

 The controller connects to Anafi with Wi-Fi, just like most drones in this price range.
 It’s not as long range as a dedicated radio link like you’ll find on the Mavic Pro, but Parrot took the reliability of the Wi-Fi link very seriously.
 The drone has four antennas, one on each foot, which makes sure that two antennas are pointed at the controller at a time, no matter what the orientation of the drone is (the antennas are selected on a per-packet basis for optimal connectivity).
-It’ll also dynamically switch between 2.4 GHz, 5 GHz, and 10 MHz bands.
+It’ll also dynamically switch between 2.4-GHz, 5-GHz, and 10-MHz bands.

 App and Software Features